Our History

 Diversification

-By this point the group is formally known as the Community Social Services Department of the Archdiocese of Glasgow, led by Cardinal Winning.
-In the face of wide-ranging poverty and social exclusion they become more ambitious.
-Working in partnership with the Council and local Housing Associations they take on a number of new residential and respite facilities; one of these, Glengowan House, is the organisation’s first homelessness project, for young men in Pollokshields.
+The group, now the Community Social Services Department of the Archdiocese of Glasgow under Cardinal Winning, confronts severe poverty and social exclusion with renewed ambition.
+Partnering with the Council and local Housing Associations, they create new residential and respite facilities, including Glengowan House, the organisation's first homelessness service for young men in Pollokshields.

 1976 - 1977